CDL-HongwooLee/HiCORE/README.md

 ##### overlap_bin.bed file

-Each layer of output overlap_bin.bed files is composed of chromosome name, start position, end position and overlapped bin-number.
+Each layer of output overlap_bin.bed files is composed of chromosome name, start position, end position and 'overlapped bin-number'.
-Unlike '.bed file', every single fragment is displayed with overlapped bin-number.
-The fragments that merged into a single bin have a same bin-number.
+Unlike the '.bed file', every single fragment is displayed with 'overlapped bin-number'.
+The fragments, merged into a single bin, have a same bin-number.

 ```
 Chr1    0       311     1